-However, after recent computational advancements in solving BSS \citep{bertsimas2016best, bertsimas2020sparse, zhu2020polynomial}, there has been growing acknowledgment that BSS enjoys significant statistical superiority over its computational surrogates and has inevitably motivated statisticians to investigate the variable selection properties of BSS.
-For example, through extensive simulations, \cite{hastie2020best} show that BSS performs better than LASSO in high signal-to-noise ratio regime in terms of the prediction risk. \cite{guo2020best} theoretically showed that the model selection behavior of BSS does not explicitly depend on the restricted eigenvalue condition for the design \citep{bickel2009simultaneous, van2009conditions}, a condition which appears unavoidable (assuming a standard computational complexity conjecture) for any polynomial-time method \citep{zhang2014lower}.
+However, after recent computational advancements in solving BSS \citep{bertsimas2016best, bertsimas2020sparse, zhu2020polynomial}, there has been growing acknowledgment that BSS enjoys significant statistical superiority over its computational surrogates and has inevitably motivated statisticians to investigate the properties of BSS.
+For example, through extensive simulations, \cite{hastie2020best} shows that BSS performs better than LASSO in high signal-to-noise ratio regime in terms of the prediction risk. \cite{Jain2014iterative} showed that a wide family of iterative hard thresholding (IHT) algorithms can approximately solve the BSS problem, in the sense that they can achieve similar goodness of fit with the best subset with slight violation of the sparsity constraint. \cite{liu2020between} studied the optimal thresholding operator for such iterative thresholding algorithms, which manages to exploit fewer variables than IHT to achieve the same goodness fit as BSS.
+Recently, \cite{she2023slowkill} proposed an algorithmic framework based on quantile-thresholding that iteratively optimizes $\ell_2$-penalized BSS objective function and can achieve model consistency under certain regularity conditions on the design.
+On the theoretical side, \cite{guo2020best} showed that the model selection behavior of BSS does not explicitly depend on the restricted eigenvalue condition for the design \citep{bickel2009simultaneous, van2009conditions}, a condition which appears unavoidable (assuming a standard computational complexity conjecture) for any polynomial-time method \citep{zhang2014lower}.
 Specifically, they show that BSS is robust to design collinearity.
-Under a certain asymptotic regime and independent design, \cite{roy2022high} further established information-theoretic optimality of BSS in terms of precise constants for the signal strength parameter under weak and heterogeneous signal regime.
+Under a particular asymptotic regime and independent design, \cite{roy2022high} further established information-theoretic optimality of BSS in terms of precise constants for the signal strength parameter under weak and heterogeneous signal regimes.